Senate Intel at standoff with Trump Jr. after issuing subpoena for testimony

 During the negotiations, the idea to use written questions and answers was floated, and at another time it was proposed that Trump Jr. sit for an untranscribed interview, according to one source.

+The subpoena for Trump Jr.'s testimony marks an escalation of the Senate Intelligence Committee's probe into Russian election interreference.
+While House Democrats have fought with the Trump administration over their subpoenas, the Senate Intelligence panel is believed to be the first congressional committee to issue a subpoena to one of Trump's family members.

+The committee's investigation, led by Republican Chairman Richard Burr of North Carolina, has been running for more than two years, and the committee has interviewed many of the same witnesses who spoke to special counsel Robert Mueller's team.
+The committee has recently begun re-interviewing witnesses, including Trump's son-in-law, Jared Kushner, who appeared for a second time earlier this year.

-Trump Jr.'s position hardened after the report was released.
+Trump Jr.'s position on testifying hardened after the Mueller report was released, according to one of the sources.
 The report stated that the special counsel's team explored charging Trump Jr. and other campaign officials with campaign finance violations for the meeting they took with a Russian lawyer offering dirt on Hillary Clinton in 2016 but ultimately declined because they could not place a value on the materials offered and could not establish Trump Jr. knew he was violating the law.
 Mueller's team also did not establish that there was a conspiracy between Russians and members of the Trump campaign, which Trump allies have used to embolden their position that the investigation was a "witch hunt."

 A representative for Trump Jr. declined to comment.